 Craig Garland, from Ennis, TX, began as a chaplain with Team RFC® in 2004.
 Craig became the South Central Regional Director in 2008 and served in that capacity until assuming the role of NHRA National Events Series Director in 2015.
 Craig and his wife Beverly travel extensively during the 24-race season.

 Eddie Baugher, of Mesa, AZ became involved with the race community as a track photographer in Oklahoma.
 In 2009, he became a volunteer chaplain in the South Central Region.
 In 2015, he and his wife, Kelly, moved from Oklahoma to Arizona to assume the role as Field Ministry Director.
+In January of 2017 the board appointed Eddie as Executive Director to oversee the ministry operations of Team RFC®.

 Jim Jack has been faithfully serving the ministry of Team RFC® since 1991.
 Jim is now serving as the Operations Consultant.
 He is also the Team RFC® Golf Tournament Director.